The health benefits of a good soak have been proven time and again. Is it time you perfected your bath ritual?

 Melissa is not alone in finding that bathing lifts her mood.
 The University of Freiburg in Germany found that a half hour soak in a hot bath can drastically improve mental health.
 The team there asked 45 people who struggle with depression to take a half hour soak every day for eight weeks.
 By the end of the period, the average mental wellbeing of the group had improved by six points, three points better than those who’d been asked to do aerobic exercise instead.

 The theory goes that baths helps to regulate circadian rhythms – which affect everything from your mood to your metabolism.
 Bath salts also have their own healing benefits.
-Grass & Co.’s EASE bath salts contain tea tree, eucalyptus and peppermint oils, while the CALM bath salts combine evening primrose, rosemary and marula.
+Grass & Co.’s EASE bath salts contain tea tree, eucalyptus and peppermint oils, while the CALM bath salts from our CALM collection combine evening primrose, rosemary and marula.
 Both are mixed with pink Himalyan salt, an effective detoxifier and ideal for helping reduce stress.

 There is also evidence that a hot bath can improve sleep quality, which in turn might help to reduce depression.
 Barrister Richard Shannon finds a bath goes a long way to getting a good night’s sleep.